- Home ›

 The Mazda3 hatchback was designed around Mazda's SKYACTIV engineering philosophy, which seeks to improve performance and efficiency - without adding significant cost - by optimizing existing technologies to decrease weight and improve aerodynamics.

 As a result, the car knifes through the air with a drag coefficient as low as 0.255 Cd for certain models.
 Despite higher levels of safety and convenience equipment, curb weight is also down slightly compared to the previous model.

-A buttery-smooth six-speed manual is standard on the 3i and optional on the 3s, while a novel six-speed automatic is optional on the 3i and standard on the 3s.
+A buttery-smooth six-speed manual comes standard, while a six-speed automatic is offered as an upgrade.
 Uniquely, the auto utilizes a torque converter for smooth launches and low-speed maneuvers along with a multi-plate clutch for speedy shifts at higher velocities while also providing perfectly rev-matched downshifts.

 With sporty suspension tuning and precise, informative steering, the Mazda3 hatchback is one of the best-handling rides in its competitive set.
 It also delivers an accommodating ride over potholed, maintenance-neglected roads.

 G-Vectoring Control (GVC), an all-new, Mazda-exclusive technology, uses the engine in conjunction with the steering, throttle inputs and suspension to provide sharper chassis control.

 Mazda offers the 3 hatchback in three trim levels named Sport, Touring, and Grand Touring, respectively.

 The list of standard equipment includes 16-inch steel wheels, cloth upholstery, floor mats, a 60/40-split rear seat, piano black trim, a three-spoke urethane steering wheel, a six-speaker sound system, Bluetooth connectivity, a seven-inch touch screen that runs Mazda's infotainment system, and remote keyless entry.